sandinmyjoints/leveraging-node/talk.md

 - It was a brand new project in the summer of 2012 when I started with the company.
 - Now it has more than 150K users.
+- It has some supporting services also built with Node.